 InnoDB in Semi-dedicated Hosting

-If you create a brand new MySQL database from the Control Panel offered with all our semi-dedicated server
+If you create a brand new MySQL database through the hosting Control Panel offered with each of our semi-dedicated server

-packages and you start installing an open-source script-driven app either manually or using our 1-click app installer tool, the storage engine for the database will be picked automatically on the basis of the requirements of the app in question.
-Since InnoDB is available on the cloud platform where your new semi-dedicated server account will be created, it will be set as the default engine for any application that requires it without any manual action needed on your end at any moment.
-To avoid any chance of losing info if you update an app or if you remove a database accidentally, we will perform a backup of all your MySQL databases every day, so if anything goes wrong, we can retrieve your content.
+plans and you start installing a script-based app either manually or using our 1-click app installer tool, the storage engine for the database will be picked automatically on the basis of the requirements of the app in question.
+As InnoDB is available on the cloud web hosting platform where your new semi-dedicated server account will be created, it will be set as the default engine for each app that needs it without the need for any manual intervention on your end at any point.
+To prevent any risk of losing information if you update an app or if you delete a database by mistake, we’ll make a backup of all your databases each day, so if anything happens, we can retrieve your data.

 InnoDB in VPS Web Hosting